bottack/daedalus/README.md

 Daedalus Revised - Automated Recon Suite

 Daedalus Revised is a comprehensive bash-based reconnaissance automation tool for cybersecurity professionals.
-Designed for passive and semi-active enumeration with optional OSINT enrichment, Daedalus gathers, analyzes, and presents recon data for a given domain in a beautifully styled HTML report.
+Designed for passive and semi-active enumeration with optional OSINT enrichment, Daedalus gathers, analyzes, and presents recon data for a given domain in a HTML report.
 It defaults to a no-API, stealth-aware mode for cautious engagement, but can be escalated for full API-powered enrichment.